 Much of this article is technical and may be confusing for many readers not already familiar with immigration law.
 But it’s an essential explanation to get to this point.

-Although USCIS does not have a 90-day rule, the USCIS officer will evaluate your case on it’s merits.
+While USCIS no longer explicitly references the 90-day rule, it may still assess cases for potential misrepresentation based on an applicant's actions shortly after entering the United States.
 For USCIS to make a finding of misrepresentation, there must be circumstances and/or the immigration officer must have evidence that makes misrepresentation more likely than not.
 USCIS’s policy is generally more lenient that the State Department, particularly as it relates to marriage with a U.S. citizen.
 Officers do have the broad latitude to determine if an applicant made a misrepresentation.
-Therefore, it’s still smart for B status visitors to avoid situations that appear obviously flagrant such as:
+Therefore, it’s still smart for nonimmigrant visitors to avoid situations that appear obviously flagrant such as:

 Wait a reasonable amount of time before acting.
 The 90-day period is still a good guideline.
 However, the officer may evaluate misrepresentation if there are activities that raise suspicion less than 90 days after entry or even more than 90 days after entry.